Launch your tech mastery with us—your coding journey starts now!

 Definition

 Brute Force is the most straightforward, simple approach to solving a problem.
 It tries every single possible solution until it finds the correct one.
 It is guaranteed to find the answer, but it is often very slow.
+Simple illustration of Brute Force approach showing a robotic hammer smashing locks, representing trying all possible combinations to find the correct solution.

 How it Works